w3f/Grants-Program/src/milestone-deliverables-guidelines.md

-# Milestone Deliverables Guidelines
+# Milestone Delivery Guidelines

 These are the guidelines to be followed for milestones submitted for evaluation.

 ## Submission

-For the **General Grants** program, please submit your milestones by email to grants@web3.foundation.
-For the **Open Grants** program, please submit your milestones via PR to the [Grant Milestone Delivery repository](https://github.com/w3f/Grant-Milestone-Delivery).
+Unless you have applied through the application form, please submit your milestones via PR to the [Grant Milestone Delivery repository](https://github.com/w3f/Grant-Milestone-Delivery).
+Otherwise, please submit your milestones by email to grants@web3.foundation.

 ## Invoice